Salhouse: Churches

-Salhouse All Saints church, which is thatched and believed to date mainly from the 14th century (little remaining of an older chapel on the site), stands on a hill beside the Salhouse-Wroxham Road (B1140).
+All Saints Church, which is thatched and believed to date mainly from the 14th century (little remaining of an older chapel on the site), stands on a hill beside the B1140 Salhouse-Wroxham Road.
 The church contains among other features an oak rood screen, a unique sacring bell which hangs in the chancel and dates from the reign of Queen Mary, and two coffin lids discovered under the nave floor in 1839 and dated to the 13th century.
 There is also a red brick Baptist church in Chapel Loke, off Lower Street, which dates from 1802.

 Other buildings and facilities

-To the west of All Saints Church stands the grade II listed Salhouse Hall, now uninhabited, built in red brick with limestone detailing.
+To the west of All Saints Church stands the Grade II listed Salhouse Hall, built in red brick with limestone detailing, was uninhabited for 30 years before being refurbished for cottage rental.
 Parts of this building may date from the 16th century although it is mostly 18th century with 19th-century Gothic style remodelling.
 The village also features the Bell Inn, a 17th-century public house and the Lodge Inn, which is located halfway between Salhouse and Wroxham.
-Salhouse is served by Salhouse railway station, which is on the Bittern Line from Norwich to Cromer and Sheringham and once featured two waiting rooms, although they are no longer in regular use.
-Salhouse has a post office, Village store and Coffee shop in Lower Street and several other small businesses including kennels and a Potter.
+Salhouse is served by Salhouse railway station, located on the Bittern Line which runs between Norwich and Sheringham via Cromer and once featured two waiting rooms, although they are no longer in regular use.
+Salhouse has a post office, village store and coffee shop in Lower Street and several other small businesses including kennels and a Potter.